 What makes Phi Sigma Pi different from other fraternities on campus?

-Phi Sigma Pi is a co-ed fraternity; we welcome people of all genders to join our ranks.
+Phi Sigma Pi is a gender-inclusive fraternity; we welcome people of all genders to join our ranks.
 Phi Sigma Pi is not just an honor society, nor is it just a social fraternity or sorority.
 We combine an honor society, service organization, and social fraternity together.
-Unlike most other professional fraternities, our members come from a variety of academic backgrounds and majors.
-We believe that diversity truly enriches your college experience, and we pride ourselves on our ability to bring that experience to our members.
+Unlike most other professional fraternities, our members come from a variety of academic and cultural backgrounds.
+We believe that diversity truly enriches our college experience, and we pride ourselves on our ability to bring that experience to our members.

 What if I already belong to a fraternity or sorority?

 Phi Sigma Pi is an independent professional fraternity, so students have the opportunity to join our fraternity as well as other fraternities and sororities on campus.

 Who is eligible to join Phi Sigma Pi?

 All UC Davis undergraduate students with a UC Davis GPA of 3.0 or higher are eligible to join.
 We recruit all colleges and all majors.
 Read more about eligibility under the 'Recruitment FAQ.'